– What makes you such a food nerd and not just someone who likes food?

 – What dish or bake are you most proud of?

 I was asked by my wonderful brother to make his wedding cake.
 He was also marrying one of my best friends so it was an offer I couldn’t pass up.
 I had made a wedding cake for my next door neighbour when I was 13 so knew the pressure involved but it was so much more this time!
 I was really proud of the clean appearance of the cake and the non traditional colour, which matched beautifully with the bridesmaids dresses.
-Check out how I made it here. – What secret talent do you have?
+Check out how I made it here.

 – Have you always baked and cooked?